FrancisVila/MFT_convert/content/en/docs/TransferCFT/admin_intro/admin_monitoring_intro/auto_expand_catalog.md

 ## Steps

-To enable the auto-expand option, with <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> running:
+To enable the auto-expand option, with {{< TransferCFT/componentshortname  >}} running:

 1. Set the uconf values for:
     -   cft.cftcat.auto\_expand\_percent
     -   cft.cftcat.auto\_expand\_max\_size
-2. To activate the new values, run the command: <span class="code">CFTUTIL reconfig type = uconf</span>
+2. To activate the new values, run the command: `CFTUTIL reconfig type = uconf`
-    -   If <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> is stopped when setting uconf values, you do not need to execute the <span class="code">reconfig </span>command.
+    -   If {{< TransferCFT/componentshortname >}} is stopped when setting uconf values, you do not need to execute the `reconfig `command.

 <table>
    <thead>